(Updated December 2018)

 “Perched on a knoll, from which the ocean is often heard and its breezes most definitely felt, this 350 square metres residence of recent vintage offers masterful construction, consummate detail and impressive symmetry throughout its myriad indoor and outdoor spaces.
 The journey begins as a gracious entry welcomes you into a sun dappled environment over richly stained oak floors. “

 Buying a home is often an emotive decision, especially in the more expensive homes that are in the Eastern Suburbs.
 In short, poorly written descriptions are simply not acceptable.
-Run fast from any such agent should you spot any such description.

 Remember that average agents sell homes, but great agents sell dreams!